Northwestern Wildcats baseball

 The Northwestern Wildcats baseball team is the varsity intercollegiate athletic team of the Northwestern University in Evanston, Illinois, United States.
 The team competes in the National Collegiate Athletic Association's Division I and are members of the Big Ten Conference.

 The Wildcats have been to 1 NCAA tournament in 1957.
-In 2017, the Wildcats made it to the Big Ten Conference Baseball Tournament Championship.
+In 2017, the Wildcats made it to the Big Ten Conference Baseball Tournament championship.

 Stadiums

 Rocky and Berenice Miller Park

-Rocky and Berenice Miller Park is a baseball stadium in Evanston, Illinois.
-It is the home stadium of the Northwestern University Wildcats college baseball team since 1943.
-The stadium is named after J. Roscoe Miller, an Northwestern President from 1949 to 1970 and his wife.
-In 2013, Miller's daughter, Roxy and her husband Richard Pepper, donated the money to renovate the stadium.
+Rocky and Berenice Miller Park is a baseball stadium in Evanston.
+It has been the Wildcats' home stadium since 1943.
+The stadium is named after J. Roscoe Miller, Northwestern president from 1949 to 1970, and his wife.
+In 2013, Miller's daughter, Roxy, and her husband Richard Pepper, donated to renovate the stadium.